Bode and Nyquist Plot

 Combining a capacitor and resistor

 A Capacitor and Resistor can be combined in different ways with rather different effects.
-If the connection is serial, which resembles a perfect coating as will be discussed later, the impedance Z can’t be smaller than R. The capacitors impact decreases with increasing frequency.
+If the connection is serial, which resembles a perfect coating as will be discussed later, the impedance Z can’t be smaller than R. The capacitor’s impact decreases with increasing frequency.
 The resulting Nyquist and Bode plots can be seen in Figure 6.5.

 A more interesting effect is observed when the resistor and the capacitor are in parallel.
 The current chooses the path of the lowest impedance, no matter if it is AC or DC.
-The impedance of the capacitor is frequency-dependent, as discussed, which means the path the current choose will change.
+The impedance of the capacitor is frequency-dependent, as discussed, which means the path the current chooses will change.

-At high frequencies the impedance of the capacitor will be very low and the major part of the current will flow through the capacitor.
+At high frequencies, the impedance of the capacitor will be very low and the major part of the current will flow through the capacitor.
 With decreasing frequency the impedance of the capacitor increases and a bigger fraction of the current flows through the resistor.
 When the majority of the current flows through the resistor, the total imaginary resistance Z’’ will drop as the real part Z’ increases.

 These processes lead in the Nyquist plot to a semicircle (see Figure 6.6).
 Please note, that the Nyquist plot represents the complex plane and each value is a complex number, so the axes should have the same scale.
-Under this condition an ideal capacitor in parallel with a resistor leads to a semicircle.
+Under this condition, an ideal capacitor in parallel with a resistor leads to a semicircle.

 This circuit is already quite close to a real system.
 The capacitor represents the electrochemical double layer Cdl, which can only store charge.
 The resistor represents the charge transfer resistance Rct.
 This is the resistance for the electron to change the phase, e.g. from the electrode into the solution or to be more precise to a species solved in the solution.
 This happens during every electrochemical reaction.